mishakb/ISiTGR/README.md

 :-------------------------:|:------------------------:|:---------------------:
 ![](https://imagizer.imageshack.com/img921/4875/UF2JJq.png)  |  ![](https://imagizer.imageshack.com/img922/3460/BnmcTM.png)  |![](https://imagizer.imageshack.com/img922/4962/o1LWlk.png)  |

+If you want to use the Planck 2018 data, please follow the typical [installation instructions](https://cosmologist.info/cosmomc/readme_planck.html) as in CosmoMC.

 ## Python Wrapper for ISiTGR
 In this new version, ISiTGR as a patch to CAMB can be run through a python wrapper in order to produce cosmological observables.
 The easiest way to install the ISiTGR python wrapper is using PyPI (https://pypi.org/project/isitgr/) by running
 ```